 Big List of Hot Peppers

-2,480,000 Scoville Units.
-PLEASE NOTE: This pepper is believed by many of us in the pepper world to be a hoax.
-There has never been any official testing of this pepper, but I constantly receive emails that I haven't included it in my list.
-It has not been included because it is not proven.
-When Guinness (or any official testing facility) does testing and confirms the actual Scoville rating for this pepper, it will be listed here.
-Until then, it's all hearsay and will probably be removed from my list soon.
+2,480,000 Scoville Units?
+Well it's never been tested.
+This pepper is believed by many of us in the pepper world to be a hoax.
+There has never been any official testing of this pepper.
+When Guinness (or any official testing facility) does testing and confirms the actual Scoville rating for this pepper, I will make it official here.
+Until then, it's all hearsay.

 1,569,383 - 2,200,000 Scoville Units.
 As of August, 2013, Guinness World Records stated that its’ Smokin' Ed's Carolina Reaper is officially the world’s hottest chile pepper.

 1,200,000 - 2,000,000 Scoville Units.
 The New Mexico State University's Chili Pepper Institute identified the Trinidad Moruga Scorpion as the newest hottest chili pepper in the world as of February 2012.

 923,000 - 1,853,396 Scoville Units.
 From Trinidad, it’s said that 1 pod will spice seven pots of stew.
 It is a rare and extremely hot chili.
 The Douglah is characterized by a dark brown/deep purple skin.